jscas/jscas-server/docs/Readme.md

 ## TOC

+- [Configuration](/docs/Configuration.md): descriptions of the available
+configuration parameters.
 - [Hooks](/docs/Hooks.md): details on lifecycle hooks provided by *JSCAS*.
 - [Plugins](/docs/Plugins.md): details the plugins API and how to implement specific plugin types.